STAGING MACBETH.

 When a play is planned by a theatre (like Shakespeare’s Globe), an important task is to prepare an eye-catching poster to advertise the production and also to form the cover for the programme.

 Designers often create mood boards to help inspire their designs.
-You might want to share our Macbeth moodboards with your class to help them develop their ideas:
+You could share our Macbeth moodboards with your class to help them develop their ideas:

 Activity 1